 What was your treatment plan?

 In Dec.
-2012, I started 12 weekly chemo infusions of Taxol and Herceptin.
+2012, right after learning I had a huge tumor that measured 9 cm x 6 cm and cancer-ridden lymph nodes, I started 12 weekly chemo infusions of Taxol and Herceptin.
 I then had a modified radical mastectomy with immediate breast reconstruction on April 19, 2013, two days after the Boston Marathon bombing.
 Later, in August, I started four bi-weekly chemo infusions of doxorubicin and cyclophosphamide (known in the cancer-world as AC).
 After that, I had 28 radiation sessions that wrapped up right before Christmas 2013.
 Then I had to get more Herceptin, the drug that saved my life, until June 2014.

 What’s it like to get chemo?

 It’s doesn’t hurt but it’s a lengthy process.
 I would have to go in an hour before my appointment to get bloodwork done.
 As long as my white cells were OK, the docs ordered the chemotherapy drugs from the MGH pharmacy.
-In the meantime, my wonderful chemo nurse would set up with pre-treatment drugs that ward off any negative reactions.
-When the chemo drugs are finished being made in the pharmacy, the infusion of the drugs takes about two hours.
-During chemo, people can do whatever they want–read, watch TV, listen to music, chill with friends and family.
+In the meantime, my wonderful chemo nurse would set me up with pre-treatment drugs that ward off any negative reactions.
+When the chemo drugs are finished being prepared in the pharmacy, the infusion of the drugs takes about two hours.
+During chemo, people can do whatever they want — read, watch TV, listen to music, chill with friends and family.
 At times, MGH even has a contracted acupuncturist who will stick you.
 If you are ever in this situation and have the opportunity, do it.
-Acupuncture is da bomb.
+Acupuncture is the bomb.

 Will you die from this?
 When will you die?

-Originally, my doctor said there’s a 40 percent change the cancer could return within five years and if the breast cancer comes back, it especially likes to attack the liver, bones, and brain.
+Originally, my doctor said there was a 40 percent change the cancer could return within five years and that when breast cancer returns, it especially likes to attack the liver, bones, and brain.
 But then an amazing thing happened.
 I had a pathological complete response (pCR) to my first round of chemo, which means that when they did my surgery and examined my removed breast and lymph node tissue, they couldn’t find ANY cancer cells.
 I remember the surgeon calling this the “Holy Grail” of treatment.
 Although my original oncologist wouldn’t give me modified stats, another doctor at Dana-Farber said to expect only a 10 percent chance of recurrence.
-And then when my beloved oncologist moved to her native Ireland (*tears*) and I was assigned to MGH’s head of breast oncology (cha-ching!), my new doc said I had LESS than a 10 percent chance of recurrence.
-How ’bout them apples?

 How can I help my friend who is newly diagnosed?